Board of directors

 Prof Dr Uwe Krueger, Chief executive officer

 Prof Dr Uwe Krueger was appointed an executive director in June 2011, taking up the post of chief executive officer in August 2011.
 He is a physicist who studied at the University of Frankfurt, graduating with a PhD in complex system theory.
 He also studied at Columbia University (New York), the Ecole Normale Supérieure (Paris), at Harvard (Boston) and he holds an Honorary Professorship in Physics from the University of Frankfurt am Main.
 Uwe has spent the majority of his career leading engineering and consulting organisations in North America, Europe, the Middle East and Asia Pacific.

 He began his career at international strategy consulting firm, A. T. Kearney, followed by leadership positions at Hochtief AG, an international provider of construction services, including chief executive officer of central and eastern Europe, and senior vice president and chairman of Turner International based in Dallas, USA.

 More recently he was chief executive officer of Swiss company, Oerlikon, one of the world’s leading high-tech industrial companies specialising in machine and plant engineering.
 He joined Atkins from Texas Pacific Group, a private equity investment firm based in London and San Francisco and Cleantech Switzerland, a trade promotion organisation in the area of sustainability which operates on behalf of the Swiss Federal Government.
-He is currently on the Board of ONTEX S.A.
+He is currently on the boards of ONTEX S.A.
 (Zele, Belgium) and SUSI Partners AG (Zurich, Switzerland).